labgem/microscope-user-doc/docs/content/mage/info.rst

 .. image:: img/defensefinder1_datasettab.png

-* **System name**: Name of the defense system to which belongs the gene, clicking on this opens the :ref:`defense system visualization interface <how-to-explore-a-defense-system>`
+* **System name**: Name of the defense system to which belongs the gene, clicking on this opens the :ref:`defense system visualization interface <how-to-explore-a-defense-system>`.
 * **Protein name**: Name of the protein detected by MacSyFinder.
 * **Status**: Status of the gene in the system, as defined by MacSyFinder (mandatory, accessory, neutral).
 * **Eval**: E-value of the match with DefenseFinder models.